FabLabIsafjordur/system-integration-tips/README.md

 Would the device benefit from a small battery or capacitor to keep the clock running while it's not connected to power?

-#### Assembly
+### Assembly

-Asymmetrical holes, so that you can't assemble the wrong way:
+Asymmetrical hole placement, so that you can't assemble the wrong way:

 <img src="fab_lab_isafjordur_injection_mold_by_johannes_konrad_weber.jpg" width="500">